hartwigmedical/pipeline5/README.md

     stage.
 - The output bucket will contain metadata and versioning information.

 Before logging any support requests all of the above should be inspected for useful information.
-If the cause of a failure cannot be determined, the same should be forwarded with any bug report.
+The same should be forwarded with any bug report.